Leica 35mm Summilux-M ASPH f/1.4 FLE and

 But if you always shoot fully open at f/1.4 you won't have a focus shift issue with the lens anyways, and you may consider saving a little money and buy one of the second-hand Version IV that floats around.
 And if you consider this, have a look at the slightly different bokeh of the two (meaning the out-of-focus areas; the Version IV might be softer and more even than the Version V).
 The Version V is a very sharp lens, and so is the bokeh that can have a tendency to make sharp edges in the out-of-focus areas.

-Leica lens hood 12 466 for the 1994-2010 35mm Summilux-M ASPH |
+Leica lens hood 12 466for the 1994-2010 35mm Summilux-M ASPH

 One of the things that characterize the new Leica lenses is their ability to seperate light from shadow.
 As in the above where there's a strong flood light behind the model, and very little "overflow" of light in the overall picture.
 Had I shot this with my usual weapon of choice, the 1962-model 50mm Summicron-M f/2.0 (II) that has very little coating, the image would have been allmost all white.
 I tend to clasify lenses in the Mandler era (soft sharpness with a 70ies look and light floating over the frame) and the Karbe era (very sharp lenses with high contrast and tight control of light rays).
 The Mandler/Karbe era, named after the two lens designers, is true for many Leica lenses, though the previous 35mm Summilux may fall in-between; after all it has been an ASPH design since 1990.

-Leitz and Leica 35mm Summilux-M types
+Leitz and Leica 35mm Summilux-M models

 Summilux-M